-- Reviews annual performance against measure benchmarks; - Requires, reviews, and approves each Standard Plan, the EBCI Tribal Option and BH I/DD Tailored Plan QAPI, including how the managed care plan will assess and improve upon its own performance against its QAPI on an annual basis; - Sets parameters for the PIPs described in Section III(A)(1), including changes to such programs based on Department-identified quality priorities and opportunities for targeted improvement; - Conducts monthly and as otherwise needed Quality Director meetings to engage with Standard Plan, the EBCI Tribal Option and BH I/DD Tailored Plan and address issues as they arise; - Reviews all accreditation and EQRO compliance reports to determine areas of deficiency and, as needed, sets forth and monitors corrective action plans; - Works closely with the EQRO to develop the requirements for and understand opportunities for improvement as a result of the health equity report discussed within this section of the Quality Strategy; - Publishes the quality data described in Section III(A) to promote transparency regarding plan performance and engage stakeholders on opportunities for improvement; - Designs and administers the quality withhold program, further discussed below; and - Uses the EQRO quality performance reports, outlined below, to drive improvement and performance against the Quality Strategy.
+- Reviews annual performance against measure benchmarks; - Requires, reviews, and approves each Standard Plan, the EBCI Tribal Option and Tailored Plan QAPI, including how the managed care plan will assess and improve upon its own performance against its QAPI on an annual basis; - Sets parameters for the PIPs described in Section III(A)(1), including changes to such programs based on Department-identified quality priorities and opportunities for targeted improvement; - Conducts monthly and as otherwise needed Quality Director meetings to engage with Standard Plan, the EBCI Tribal Option and Tailored Plan and address issues as they arise; - Reviews all accreditation and EQRO compliance reports to determine areas of deficiency and, as needed, sets forth and monitors corrective action plans;

+- Works closely with the EQRO to develop the requirements for and understand opportunities for improvement as a result of the health equity report discussed within this section of the Quality Strategy; - Publishes the quality data described in Section III(A) to promote transparency regarding plan performance and engage stakeholders on opportunities for improvement; - Designs and administers the quality withhold program, further discussed below; and - Uses the EQRO quality performance reports, outlined below, to drive improvement and performance against the Quality Strategy.

 The Department will identify the EQR-related activities for which it has exercised the non-duplication option before NCQA accreditation is required in Contract Year 3, and communicate which activities, if any, will be deemed met by accreditation.
 NCQA accreditation is anticipated to be comparable to EQR-related activities given the high-standards plans must meet to become NCQA accredited.
-To ensure that information can be accurately and readily compared across Standard Plans and BH I/DD Tailored Plans and within the program broadly, EQRO activities will not be deemed met by accreditation until all Standard Plans and BH I/DD Tailored Plans are required to have met consistent accreditation standards.
+To ensure that information can be accurately and readily compared across Standard Plans and Tailored Plans and within the program broadly, EQRO activities will not be deemed met by accreditation until all Standard Plans and Tailored Plans are required to have met consistent accreditation standards.
 Any requirements deemed met by completion of accreditation requirements will be implemented in compliance with the standards set forth in 42 CFR 438.360 related to the non-duplication of mandatory activities with accreditation review.

-EQRO Functions Related to Quality Assessment and Performance Improvement59
+EQRO Functions Related to Quality Assessment and Performance Improvement

-- Validate Standard Plans' and BH I/DD Tailored Plans' performance improvement projects outlined in Section III(A)(1) of this Quality Strategy; - Validate all plan-submitted quality performance measures outlined in Appendix A, Tables 8 and 9, and aggregate measures for collective review by the Department; - Calculate performance measures in addition to those reported by the plans and validated by the EQRO, as requested by the Department; - Conduct the CAHPS Plan Survey; - Validate the encounter data reported by the plans, as requested by the Department; - Produce an annual technical report that summarizes findings on access and quality of care, including: - A description of the manner in which the data from all activities conducted were aggregated and analyzed, and conclusions were drawn as to the quality of care provided by each plan; - An assessment of each plan's strengths and weaknesses for the quality of care provided; - o Recommendations for improving the quality of health care services provided by each plan; - Comparative information about all plans; and - Starting in year 2 of Standard Plan operations, an assessment of the degree to which each plan has effectively addressed the recommendations for quality improvement made by the EQRO during the previous year's external quality review. - Produce an annual health equity analysis, assessing plan and program-wide performance on select measures indicated in Appendix A based on select strata including age, race, ethnicity, sex, primary language, disability status and a breakdown of measures for key population groups (e.g., LTSS, based on aged/blind/disabled status); and - Provide technical assistance, as directed by the Department, to plans for conducting PIPs, quality reporting and accreditation preparedness.
+- Validate Standard Plans' and Tailored Plans' performance improvement projects outlined in Section III(A)(1) of this Quality Strategy; - Validate all plan-submitted quality performance measures outlined in Appendix A, Tables 8 and 9, and aggregate measures for collective review by the Department; - Calculate performance measures in addition to those reported by the plans and validated by the EQRO, as requested by the Department; - Conduct the CAHPS Plan Survey; - Validate the encounter data reported by the plans, as requested by the Department; - Produce an annual technical report that summarizes findings on access and quality of care, including: - A description of the manner in which the data from all activities conducted were aggregated and analyzed, and conclusions were drawn as to the quality of care provided by each plan; - An assessment of each plan's strengths and weaknesses for the quality of care provided; - Recommendations for improving the quality of health care services provided by each plan; - $\circ$ $\;$ Comparative information about all plans; and - Starting in year 2 of Standard Plan operations, an assessment of the degree to which each plan has effectively addressed the recommendations for quality improvement made by the EQRO during the previous year's external quality review.